 If the SEND Tribunal orders a school be named in an EHC plan, can that setting refuse to admit my child?
 Expand For most types of schools or institutions, if they are named in an EHC plan they have a legal duty to admit your child or young person under section 43 Children and Families Act 2014.
 This duty applies to: a maintained school or nursery (mainstream or special) an Academy (mainstream or special) an institution in the Further Education sector a non-maintained special school, and a section 41 school.
+Even if the setting disagrees about being named in an EHC plan (including if it is pursuing a challenge against the LA through the courts or via the Secretary of State) unless and until the EHC plan is amended, the duty to admit applies (see, for example, N v Governors of a School [2014] EWHC 1238 (Admin)).
+Any setting that refuses to admit a child or young person whose EHC plan names that setting, will be acting unlawfully and could be challenged by judicial review.
 The only time a setting does not have a legal duty to admit your child or young person is if the school is an independent one.
 The SEND Tribunal cannot order an independent setting to be named without an offer of a place from the school.

 Can the SEND Tribunal order a school to be named even if the school hasn’t agreed to being named?
 Expand This depends on the type of setting.
 The SEND Tribunal has no power to name a wholly independent school against its wishes because there is no duty in the Children and Families Act 2014 on such schools to admit a child or young person where they are named in section I of an EHC plan.
 If you want to ask for an independent setting to be named in an EHC plan, you will need the setting to have offered a place and you will need to send this consent or offer of a place with your appeal form.
 If you are asking for: a maintained school or nursery (mainstream or special) an Academy (mainstream or special) an institution in the Further Education sector a non-maintained special school, or a section 41 school, then proof of consent to be named or an offer of a place is not required, but you will have to tell the school that you are asking the SEND Tribunal to name it, and submit that notification letter or email to the SEND Tribunal with your appeal paperwork.